Lean Library Workspace User Case Study: Leonardo Pegollo June 4, 2024

 Announcing the Technology from Sage LinkedIn page!
 May 7, 2024

 Exciting changes are underway at Technology from Sage!
-As part of our rebrand (coming soon), we’ve transformed our Talis LinkedIn page to the Technology from Sage page.
+As part of our rebrand (coming soon), we’ve created a new LinkedIn page for Technology from Sage page.
 This means we’ll be shutting down the existing Sciwheel and Lean Library LinkedIn pages by 31st May 2024.

 Why the Change?